-1. Color your 42 grams of white modelling chocolate with a bit of pink.
+1. Color your 42 grams of white modeling chocolate with a bit of pink.
 Roll it out into a sausage and cut off 1/4 of it to save for the tutu part of her dress.

 3. Place down and shape her chest and the edges of her tutu top.

 4. From the top of her outfit, slide the torso onto the skewer.
 You will probably have to rework the shoulder around the wire and reshape her body at this point.
-Insert this into the cake dummy at around a 60 degree angle.
+Insert this into the cake dummy at around a 60-degree angle.
 This will be the angle that she’s emerging from the grave.
 Keep in mind that you want to still be able to see her torso and face too – so don’t put it at too much of an angle!

-5. Place a cone shaped piece of green down the top of the skewer and work into place on her collar as her chest and neck.
+5. Place a cone-shaped piece of green down the top of the skewer and work into place on her collar as her chest and neck.
 Scrape any excess off and taper the neck up the skewer.

 6. You can now place the head, using the styrofoam ball, onto the skewer.
-If you find that it’s not secure and a bit wobbly, you can place a small sausage of modelling chocolate into the hole of the ball and that will help to hold the skewer in place.
+If you find that it’s not secure and a bit wobbly, you can place a small sausage of modeling chocolate into the hole of the ball and that will help to hold the skewer in place.

 2. Now for her hand (don’t worry – she’ll only have one).
-Roll a ball of modelling chocolate out and slightly flatten it down.
+Roll a ball of modeling chocolate out and slightly flatten it down.
 Cut out a thin triangular section out of one corner – this will section the thumb from the rest of the hand.

 1. Tutu-time!
-Roll out your remaining pink modelling chocolate into a long thin strip.
+Roll out your remaining pink modeling chocolate into a long thin strip.
 Cut straight edges on the long sides of it.
 Pleat the entire strip.
 Flaws and irregularities at this stage work great for it!
 So don’t fix them.
 With a tiny bit of water painted around her waist, you can attach her skirt and hide the seam.

 2. Next to channel your inner hairdresser and give the girl some curls.
-Cover the majority of her head with thinly rolled out panels of black modelling chocolate.
+Cover the majority of her head with thinly rolled out panels of black modeling chocolate.
 Then roll out sausages tapered to a point with more of the black again and twist them into curls.
 Go crazy giving her a nice hairstyle or some ponytails like I’ve done.

 Now to make her zoned out eyes.
-Take 2 tiny bits of black modelling chocolate and attach them to the centres of her eyes.
+Take 2 tiny bits of black modeling chocolate and attach them to the centers of her eyes.
 Using a dry dusting brush and some dark ivy petal dust, dust along the join between the white and the green of her eye sockets to give some depth to her eyes.
 Start with less and build it up.
 Less is more sometimes!
 Using a thin brush and some red dust with vodka you can add veins in her eyes and paint in her lips if you’d like too.

 Step 12 The end is near…

 One of the last things to be done now is to finish off your gravestone, which should be hardened by now.
 Mix a little white dust with a tiny amount of vodka – once you have a thick enough consistency you can paint in her name.
 Once this is dry you can stick the gravestone into the cake dummy in behind your zombie ballerina.
-In my sample piece I’ve named her Myra Mains (get it?).
+In my sample piece, I’ve named her Myra Mains (get it?).

 Step 13 Diggin the dirt

 Finally!
 All you need is a bit of dirt.
-Of course the real stuff wouldn’t be suitable for a cake.
-Instead, a tasty version is simply a handful of oreos (the new chocolate ones work best) in a ziplock bag.
+Of course, the real stuff wouldn’t be suitable for a cake.
+Instead, a tasty version is simply a handful of Oreos (the new chocolate ones work best) in a ziplock bag.
 Then all you need is a rolling pin and some pent-up aggression to smash them to dust.

 Paint a little bit of piping gel on your covered dummy in the area you want the grave to be.
-And stick the oreo dirt crumbs on to make it look as though she’s emerging from her grave!
+And stick the Oreo dirt crumbs on to make it look as though she’s emerging from her grave!
 Be sure to cover up any bits that you need to – like her hand touching the ground that isn’t detailed.

-Here’s some more examples of names for you to choose from:
+Here are some more examples of names for you to choose from:

 Bea A. Fraid